 - a box at the Leon County Northeast Branch Library.

 An unveiling event for the new boxes will be held on July 14 at 11:30 a.m. at the Leroy Collins Leon County Main Public Library.

 The Art of the Box concept was piloted in fall 2020 and converted nine graffiti-covered boxes into works of art, while still maintaining the functionality of the boxes.
 It was a collaboration between KCCI, City of Tallahassee, Leon County Government, COCA, Fast Signs and Taproot Creative.
 Due to the popularity of the pilot project, KCCI established a volunteer Community Catalyst team to implement ways for expansion, which resulted in the continued Leon County Government partnership.

 The 2021 Access Art TLH Community Catalyst team has been busy since the January kickoff, making great progress toward showcasing local artwork throughout the community.
 A few highlights:

-- Catalysts are working with City of Tallahassee to unveil an artistic Art of the Box April 13 at the intersection at Maclay and Meridian Road, which will be wrapped in art by Maclay student Olivia Schroeder.
+- Catalysts worked with the City of Tallahassee to unveil a new artistic box on April 13 at the intersection at Maclay and Meridian Road, which which is wrapped in art by Maclay student Olivia Schroeder.
 Chris and Susanne Dudley sponsored the box in coordination with the City of Tallahassee and KCCI.
 Learn More

 These are the people who helped make this project possible.

-- Nipa Eason
+- Nipa Eason, SalterMitchell PR

-- Alessandria Palmer
+- Alessandria (Ali) Palmer, Kimley-Horn

-- Daniel Taylor
+- Daniel Taylor, Daniel Taylor Consulting, Inc.